 Faculty members, including Officers of Administration, may not pursue an advanced degree in the department in which they hold an appointment.
 To pursue a degree in another department, they must petition to the dean of the Graduate School for approval to hold Concurrent Faculty/Graduate Student status.
 See Concurrent Faculty/Graduate Student Petition Process

-Graduate students at the university may, with adviser and departmental approval, take graduate courses at some of the other institutions in the Oregon University System (check with the Office of the Registrar for Registrar for participating OUS institutions).
+Graduate students at the university may, with adviser and departmental approval, take graduate courses at some of the other institutions in the Oregon University System (check with the Office of the Registrar for participating OUS institutions).
 A student registers for these courses with the University of Oregon registrar, who records each grade on the academic record under Joint-Campus Course (JC 610).
 The student must be a matriculated UO graduate student in an advanced degree program and registered for UO courses the same term the JC 610 course is taken.
 A maximum of 15 credits may be applied toward a graduate degree program.
 Joint campus course work counts toward the 24 graded credits required for the master's degree.
 Forms are available in the Office of the Registrar.

 The Western Interstate Commission for Higher Education (WICHE) coordinates the Western Regional Graduate Program, an exchange program to enable students from Alaska, Arizona, California, Colorado, Hawaii, Idaho, Montana, Nevada, New Mexico, North Dakota, South Dakota, Utah, Washington, and Wyoming to apply for admission to selected professional programs and, if admitted, to be treated as resident students for tuition purposes.

 The University of Oregon has a graduate WRGP program in Historic Preservation.
 For information about this degree program, see http://hp.uoregon.edu/ or contact the director of the program, Kingston W. Heath at email@example.com.